-Some books I used for adoption research:
+Some books I used when researching adoption reunion:

 Adoption, Search & Reunion by David Howe & Julia Feast